VytDz/carpenter-webpage/readme.md

 Webpage is live @ www.snekkerpoulsen.com.
-Stil needs some fixes.
+Stil needs some refactoring and fixes.